Modelling your Domain in Sequent

 Directory structure

-Let’s have a look at the general directory structure of a generated sequent project.
-If something doesn’t make sense right away, bear with us because we will walk through folders these one by one in the rest of this article.
+Let’s have a look at the general directory structure of a generated Sequent project.
+If something doesn’t make sense right away, bear with us because we will walk through these folders one by one in the rest of this article.

 app/ # Non-domain application logic